techgrounds/techgrounds-techgroundsStudent/01_Linux_5/verslag.md

 3. Make the file executable by adding the execute permission (x).
 4. Remove the read and write permissions (rw) from the file for the group and everyone else, but not for the owner.
 Can you still read it?
 5. Change the owner of the file to a different user.
 If everything went well, you shouldn’t be able to read the file unless you assume root privileges with ‘sudo’.
+6. Change the group ownership of the file to a different group.

 ## Gebruikte bronnen
 <https://ubuntu.com/tutorials/command-line-for-beginners#4-creating-folders-and-files>